connorbode/github-labels-template/README.md

-github-labels-template
+Github Labels Template
 ======================

-A labels template for new projects
+My labels template for new projects

+To be used with [this tool](https://github.com/popomore/github-labels)